-- 1. The Discharger shall obtain and maintain assurances of financial responsibility with CalRecycle for post-closure maintenance for the landfill in at least the amounts described in Finding 45, adjusted for inflation annually.
-A report regarding financial assurances for closure and post-closure maintenance shall be submitted to the Central Valley Water Board by 1 October of each year.
-This may be the same report that is submitted to CalRecycle for this purpose.
-If CalRecycle determines that either the amount of coverage or the mechanism is inadequate, then within 90 days of notification, the Discharger shall submit an acceptable mechanism to CalRecycle and the Central Valley Water Board for at least the amount of the approved cost estimate. - 2.
-The Discharger shall obtain and maintain assurances of financial responsibility with CalRecycle for initiating and completing corrective action for all known or reasonably foreseeable releases from the landfill in at least the amount of the annual inflation-adjusted cost estimate described in Finding 46.
-A report regarding financial assurances for corrective action shall be submitted to the Central Valley Water Board by 1 October of each year.
-This may be the same report that is submitted to CalRecycle for this purpose.
-If CalRecycle determines that either the amount of coverage or the mechanism is inadequate, then within 90 days of notification, the Discharger shall submit an acceptable mechanism to CalRecycle and the Central Valley Water Board for at least the amount of the approved cost estimate. - 3.
+- 1. The Discharger shall obtain and maintain assurances of financial responsibility with Cal Recycle for post-closure maintenance for the landfill in at least the amounts described in Finding 54, adjusted for inflation annually.
+A report regarding financial assurances for post-closure maintenance shall be submitted to the Central Valley Water Board by 1 June of each year.
+This may be the same report that is submitted to Cal Recycle for this purpose.
+If Cal Recycle determines that either the amount of coverage or the mechanism is inadequate, then within 90 days of notification, the Discharger shall submit an acceptable mechanism to Cal Recycle and the Central Valley Water Board for at least the amount of the approved cost estimate. - 2.
+The Discharger shall update the post-closure maintenance plan (PCMP) any time there is a change that will increase the amount of the post-closure maintenance cost estimate.
+The updated PCMP shall be submitted to the Central Valley Water Board, the Local Enforcement Agency, and Cal Recycle.
+The PCMP shall meet the requirements of Title 27, section 21769(c), and include a lump sum estimate of the cost of carrying out all actions necessary to carry out the first thirty years of post-closure maintenance.
+Reports regarding financial assurance required in E.1 above shall reflect the updated cost estimate. - 3.
+The Discharger shall obtain and maintain assurances of financial responsibility with Cal Recycle for initiating and completing corrective action for all known or reasonably foreseeable releases from the landfill in at least the amount of the annual inflation-adjusted cost estimate described in Finding 55.
+A report regarding financial assurances for corrective action shall be submitted to the Central Valley Water Board by 1 June of each year.
+This may be the same report that is submitted to Cal Recycle for this purpose.
+If Cal Recycle determines that either the amount of coverage or the mechanism is inadequate, then within 90 days of notification, the Discharger shall submit an acceptable mechanism to Cal Recycle and the Central Valley Water Board for at least the amount of the approved cost estimate. - 4.
 The Discharger shall comply with all Standard Financial Assurance Specifications listed in Section H of the SPRRs.